tonitienda/cinc-estrelles/docs/adr/2022-08-23-notify-invalid-reservations.md

 In some cases it can be an urgent task (for example if the reservation is for today) so the user expects to get a notification.

-In this iteration we will send Slack messages for all the reservation_requests.
+In this iteration we will send Slack messages for all the reservation_drafts.
 We will filter them in the future.

 ## Analysis